daisyy125/ga-project-2-spelling/README.md

 ## Future Add-ons

 - Add additional API for thesaurus and users are able to toggle between definition and synonym of their searched word.
+- Add sound for pronunciation of the word.
 - Store previous word searches and allow users to created spelling list from that.

 ## Credits